ffavela/esets/README.md

 esets.
 I hope that this introduction got you in the right mindset for using this library.

+Before going into outrageously large numbers, first take a look into the [FLOAT64S.MD](FLOAT64S.md) for an eset that enumerates all the 64 bit floats.

 ## TODO:

 * Expand this introduction.